 Item responds to these sub-outcomes: Children begin to understand how symbols and pattern systems work, Children engage with a range of texts and get meaning from these texts.

-Target population: children and their families.
+Target population: children 5 years and under, and their families.

 Australian experience: the Dolly Parton Imagination Library started in the United States, and has since been implemented in Canada, the UK and Australia.